jkcarroll1502/SEOTool/seo_tool/README.md

 # Jasleen — SEO Article Generation Tool

-A step-by-step web tool that takes you from a keyword to a fully optimised, publish-ready SEO article — powered by Claude AI and built on DIAL Agents best practice guides.
+A step-by-step web tool that takes you from a keyword to a fully optimised, publish-ready SEO article — powered by Claude AI and built on SEO best practice guides.

 ## Features